VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Implementation Details Hyper-parameter Values

 \subsection{Data Augmentation}

 We use ResNet$50$/Swin-T/Swin-B \citep{he2016deep, liu2021swin} as image encoder and RoBERTa \citep{liu2019roberta} as text encoder.
-Encoders are followed by a corresponding projector network which is a $3$-layer MLP with the configuration [$d$-$2048$-$2048$-$1024$] where $d$ represents the embedding dimension of the encoder's output.
+Each encoder is followed by a projector network which is a $3$-layer MLP with the configuration [$d$-$2048$-$2048$-$1024$].
+Here, $d$ represents the embedding dimension of the encoder's output.